Alexis2507/Spotify_Project/README.md

 13 Spotify Playlists & 900 songs extracted from the Spotify API.

 Data ectraction:
-3 Function used to extract:
+3 Functions used to extract:
   - Playlist tracks
   - Track features
   - Artist features